Frequently Asked Questions

 How can I know when my orchid will bloom?

-Can the blooming time be different from the calendar?
+Can blooming time differ from the calendar?

 Does the schedule include all orchid types?